Table of Contents

 - Seasoning dry rubs: Mix with other spices to create a flavorful rub for grilled or roasted dishes.

-One of the most useful tips for home cooks is knowing how to convert dried basil to fresh.
+One of the most useful tips for home cooks is knowing how to substitute dried basil for fresh.
 As a general rule, 1 tablespoon of dried basil equals about 1/4 cup of chopped fresh basil.
 Keep in mind that dried basil is more potent, so start with less and adjust to taste.
+This ratio is based on standard culinary guidelines from the American Culinary Federation.

 Buying Guide: How to Choose the Best Basil